xiaohangsu/Blog/source/_posts/TweetMap.md

 Optimization is a topic for all digging deep.
 I used to create each infoWindows for each tweets, but it will drop performance for having so many infoWindows at a map, even you already had those markers : ).
 Some lazy load might be a good choice.
 When user click the marker, an ajax send and generate the infoWindows.

-Squeezing JSON length can reduce pressure for browser and server.

 <p align="center">
   <img src='https://xiaohangsu.files.wordpress.com/2017/03/screen-shot-2017-03-12-at-6-55-01-pm.png'/>
 </p>

+Compress JSON can reduce pressure for browser and server.

 For more optimization, I try to use event delegation, I try to delegate event for markers, but still it seems there are not event delegation in Google Map.
 I think Google should consider implement it in the future.